-Bahuchara mata, Mata in Pachedi by Chandrakant Bhulabhai
+Bahuchara mata, Mata ni Pachedi by Chandrakant Bhulabhai

 “I have called on the Goddess and found her within myself”

 ~ Marion Zimmer Bradley, The Mists of Avalon